Noeda/bitlaser/README.md

 various problems.
 I would not consider this a complete project I would recommend for generel use.

+It expects a SAT solver on command line.
+You pass the desired SAT solver to `solveArith` function (see example below).
+Any SAT solver that supports DIMACS should work but you will need to add it to `Solvers` type.

 Here's an example to solve a magic square, with 12-bit unsigned integers.

 ```haskell